New U.S. trading platform, IEX, aims to disrupt market structure

 Some markets offer rebates that are higher than the fees they charge in order to attract order flow, actually losing money on some transactions.
 Because rebates are given to brokers, they may not make it back to the customer, creating conflicts and modifying behaviors, said Katsuyama.

-Jeff Sprecher, CEO of futures market operator IntercontinentalExchange Inc (ICE.N), recently said the high rebates in equity markets are "ridiculous," and vowed to change the model once ICE completes its acquisition of Big Board operator NYSE Euronext NYX.N.
+Jeff Sprecher, CEO of futures market operator IntercontinentalExchange Inc, recently said the high rebates in equity markets are "ridiculous," and vowed to change the model once ICE completes its acquisition of Big Board operator NYSE Euronext.

 "Philosophically, I completely agree with Sprecher.
 He's a smart person who walks into this and says, 'This doesn't make sense,'" said Katsuyama, formerly global head of electronic sales and trading at RBC Capital Markets.